-I always wanted to go volunteer abroad... but I just never knew when, where and how.
+I always wanted to go volunteer and travel abroad... but I just never knew when, where and how.
 After graduating from Concordia University in Psychology, I was completely lost.
 I didn’t know whether I should pursue my studies in Psychology or try another field.
 Undecided and completely lost, I decided that taking a sabbatical year would be the best option—and it was.
 I was always interested in fashion design ever since I could hold a pen and draw what I thought was a dress.
 So, I was thinking that I could give fashion design a shot.
 I got an administrative job at a fashion distributing company at the end of the summer.
 Oh boy was I wrong!
 After many (stressful) months, I finally decided to quit my job.

 My journey started the moment I quit one of the worst jobs I have ever had.
 I decided to give Psychology another shot.
 I told myself: “Laurie, you still have a few months to do whatever you want...
 You might as well try volunteering abroad like you always wanted.
 Do it now because you won’t that much free time in your adult life again!”
 I started searching on the internet for volunteering programs in psychology.
 Let me tell you that there are few psychology programs out there.
 Finally, I ended up on FDIP website.
 It read “Volunteer for Psychological Counseling & Hypnosis”.
 I was warned by my supervisor that I lot of volunteering organizations cared more about the money than the volunteer’s experience.
 I was pleasantly surprised to see that FDIP provided us with a PDF file answering almost all the questions I had: the organization’s goals, the programs, the weekly schedules, the fees, what the fees covered and what they did not, the possible activities we can do in our free time, and the FAQs.